Explore, Challenge, Progress: Make The World a Better Place

-A rousing round of applause for our three Rapid7 Customer Award winners marked the end of the morning presentations and the beginning of an afternoon that included talks on everything from automation and container security to the evolution of the CVE and cybersecurity for trade agreements.
+Individual track sessions included material on everything from automation and container security to the evolution of the CVE and cybersecurity for trade agreements.
 The Metasploit crew kicked off their exclusive UNITED CTF, Deral Heiland and Craig Smith led an IoT lab complete with hands-on demos, and a slew of different Rapid7 teams gave 1:1 expert consultations (at no cost!) for attendees.
 Our customer engagement station helped customers learn how they can be involved in our customer advocacy program, VoiceUp, which includes programs such as focus group, product betas, UX feedback, speaking opportunities and more.

 Want to gear up for tomorrow?
 Plan your day with the full agenda, and if you’re extra motivated, get up early to join the UNITED running club for a 5K jogging tour of Boston!
 Not here in person?
 Follow the #R7UNITED hashtag on Twitter and take advantage of the UNITED live stream showing tomorrow’s fireside chat and Dan Geer’s closing keynote.
 Thanks to everyone who made the trip out to Boston to join us this week, and to those of you watching at home!
 You’re all our heroes.